transloadit/uppy/website/src/docs/stores.md

 })
 ```

 Note that when specifying a custom selector, you **must** also specify a custom store ID.
-The store `id` tells the reducer in which property it should put Uppy's state.
+The store `id` tells the reducer in which property it should put Uppy’s state.
 The selector must then take the state from that property.
 In the example, we set the ID to `avatarUpload` and take the state from the `[reducer mount path].avatarUpload`.

-If your app uses [`reselect`](https://npmjs.com/package/reselect), its selectors work very well with this!
+If your app uses [`reselect`](https://npmjs.com/package/reselect), its selectors work well with this!

 ## Implementing Stores